mwrnd/innova2_flex_xcku15p_notes/Troubleshooting/README.md

 ![CAL FAIL Write Leveling](img/DDR4_PG150_DDR_CAL_ERROR_1.png)

-Write Leveling calibrates clock and Data Strobe (DQS) signals.
-DDR4 uses a fly-by wiring topology for control and address signals but point-to-point for Data Strobe, Data Mask, and Data Byte Lanes.
+Write Leveling calibrates clock to Data Strobe (DQS) signal timings.
+DDR4 uses a fly-by wiring topology for control and address signals but point-to-point for Data Strobe (DQS), Data Mask (DM), and Data Byte Lanes (DQ).
 It is worthwhile to test individual byte lanes on a Write Leveling error as it is unlikely every memory IC is broken.
 Some of the memory address space may still be usable.

 There are five [MT40A1G16KNR-075 ICs](https://www.micron.com/products/dram/ddr4-sdram/part-catalog/mt40a1g16knr-075) with **D9WFR** [FBGA Code](https://www.micron.com/support/tools-and-utilities/fbga?fbga=D9WFR#pnlFBGA) on the board which each have two x8 dies.
 The full memory interface is 72-Bit (64-Bit + ECC) so only 9 of the 10 dies are used.